victorhsb/go-mocker/README.md

 - [ ] path parameters
 - [ ] use go template to format the response based on the input
 - [ ] support for relational database (?)
+- [ ] support for conditional responses
+- [ ] support for sequential responses (eg: first one is 200 ok, then 400 then 500)